 William Ferguson serves as the Guilford Mental Health Court Coordinator in Greensboro, NC.
 Mental Health Court is designed to help those individuals diagnosed with a mental illness that have found themselves in the criminal justice system.
 Prior to that, he was the Substance Abuse Specialist for Guilford County Drug Court in Greensboro, NC.
 Mr. Ferguson serves on the High Point Jail Ministry Board and the re-entry council for Guilford County.
 He holds a BA in Psychology from Livingstone College in Salisbury, NC and finishing up a masters degree in Adult Education with a concentration in Community Education at the North Carolina Agricultural and Technical State University.

 Ann Oshel has a Masters of Science degree in Marriage and Family Therapy from the University of Kentucky.
 She has almost 25 years experience working in community based mental health with high risk children, adults and families.
-She is currently the Chief Community Relations Officer for Alliance Behavioral Healthcare where she oversees community based initiatives such as System of Care, housing, jail diversion, training and education as well as consumer affairs .
+She is currently the Chief Community Relations Officer for Alliance Behavioral Healthcare where she oversees community based initiatives such as System of Care, housing, jail diversion, training and education as well as consumer affairs.
 Previously Ann was the Durham County System of Care Director and the Chief Operating Officer for Easter Seals UCP-ASAP.
 She was a Clinical Instructor at UNC-Chapel Hill School of Social Work, Jordan Institute for Families and remains an adjunct faculty member.
 She has authored and co-authored several training curricula including “The Emotional Aspects of Termination of Parental Rights”; “In the Best Interest of the Child: Making Visitation Work” and “Child Development in Families at Risk”.
 She has presented numerous national and state workshops on post traumatic stress disorder, resiliency and community violence.

 The Capacity to Proceed: When a Defendant Can Legally Stand Trial

 Mental illness can impact all stages of litigation, including whether a trial can happen at all.
 Consequently, criminal defense lawyers often must screen their own clients for mental illness.
 This panel will address what happens when a person with mental illness faces a criminal charge and the legal standard used by clinicians to determine whether a defendant can stand trial.
-Additionally, it will discuss the differences between mental illness and intellectual disability and how those differences can influence a legal proceeding.
+Additionally, we will explore the differences between mental illness and intellectual disability and how those differences can influence a legal proceeding.

 Dr. Cindy Cottle is a Clinical Psychologist with a Specialization in Forensic Psychology.
 She provides forensic consultation services to legal professionals throughout North Carolina.
 In addition, she offers general psychological services (assessment/therapy) with adults in the triangle area.
-Her office is centrally located in Raleigh, North Carolina, although she frequently travels to locations throughout the state when consulting on legal cases.
+Her office is located in Raleigh, North Carolina, although she frequently travels to locations throughout the state when consulting on legal cases.

 Christine Malumphy is an Assistant Public Defender at the Wake County Public Defender where she has represented indigent clients in district court for the last three and a half years.
 After graduating University of California, Berkeley, School of Law, she clerked for the Honorable Carlos Lucero in the Tenth Circuit Court of Appeals and then was Court Counsel for the Palau Supreme Court.